 What is a tooth root abscess?

-A tooth root abscess is a severe infection that develops around the root of a tooth usually occurring from a broken or traumatized tooth.
+A tooth root abscess is a severe infection that develops around the root of a tooth usually occurring as a result of bacteria entering through a broken or traumatized tooth.

-A tooth root abscess forms when bacteria enter the exposed root canal of the tooth.
+If the protective tooth enamel is chipped, thereby exposing the underlying dentin or the tooth is fractured more deeply exposing the pulp, bacteria can gain access to the center of the tooth.
 In cats, this most often occurs when the tooth breaks and exposes the tissues that lay beneath the enamel.
-A tooth root abscess may also develop in association with periodontal disease, an infection of the tissues surrounding the tooth.
+A tooth root abscess may also develop in association with periodontal disease which is an infection of the tissues surrounding the tooth.

 What is the most common location for a tooth root abscess in cats?

-Any tooth can fracture, however the large upper and lower canine teeth, followed by the upper fourth premolar, are the most commonly broken teeth that develop a tooth root abscess.
-These are known as the carnassial or shearing teeth, so this type of abscess is aptly referred to as a carnassial tooth abscess.
+Any tooth can fracture; however, the large upper and lower canine teeth, followed by the upper fourth premolars, are the most commonly fractured teeth.
+As a result, it is these teeth that are most likely to develop a tooth root abscess.
+The maxillary (upper) fourth premolars in conjunction with the lower (mandibular) first molars are known as the carnassial teeth.
+When it is one of these teeth that become infected, it is referred to as a carnassial tooth abscess.

-A slab fracture develops when a cat’s cheek teeth bite down on a hard object at just the right angle and with just the right force to break off a flake or slab of the tooth, exposing the underlying sensitive dentin and often the nerve.
+A slab fracture develops when a tooth breaks in such a way as to result in a loss of a “slab” of tooth structure.
+It occurs when the cat bites down on a hard object at just the right angle and with just the right force to break off a flake or slab of the tooth.
+This exposes the underlying sensitive dentin and sometimes even deeper, exposing the pulp cavity of the tooth where the nerve resides.
 The slab that breaks off may be a small chip or a large piece of the tooth.

 Are there any obvious symptoms when a cat has a tooth root abscess?

-Although humans know that abscessed teeth are very painful, cats do not typically show any obvious signs of pain when they have a tooth root abscess.
+Although humans know that abscessed teeth are very painful, cats with a tooth root abscess may not show any obvious outward signs of pain.
 Instead, your cat may be reluctant to chew on her toys or she might pull away when her head is touched.
-An observant owner may notice that their cat is only eating or chewing on one side of her mouth, or the cat drops her food when chewing on the affected side.
+An observant owner may notice that their cat is only eating or chewing on one side of her mouth, or that she drops her food when chewing on the affected side.

 Some cats will also have bad breath while others may paw at the affected side of their face or rub their face along the ground.
-Pet owners may assume the cat simply has an itch, but it could be the sign of an abscessed tooth.
+Cat owners may assume their cat simply has an itch, but it could be the sign of an abscessed tooth.

-If the abscessed tooth is the upper fourth premolar or first molar tooth, the outward signs are often mistaken for some other problems, such as an eye infection or a puncture wound.
-This happens because these tooth roots lie just below the eye, and when they become abscessed the infection quickly spreads to the surrounding tissues.
-The tissue below the eye will usually become swollen and inflamed just before the abscess bursts.
-If you look inside the cat's mouth, there will often be swelling and redness on the gums around the affected tooth.
+If the abscessed tooth is the upper fourth premolar the outward signs are often mistaken for some other problem such as an eye infection or a puncture wound.
+This is because these tooth roots lie just below the eye, and when they become abscessed the infection quickly spreads to the surrounding tissues.
+The tissue below the eye will usually become swollen and inflamed just before the abscess ruptures.
+If you look inside the cat's mouth, there may be a swelling and redness on the oral soft tissue around the affected tooth.

 How is a tooth root abscess diagnosed?

 In some cases, such as when there is an obvious slab fracture or damage to a tooth that is accompanied by the presence of a discharge, the diagnosis of a tooth root abscess is simple and straightforward.
-Your veterinarian will need to take dental x-rays or refer you to a veterinarian that can determine whether the abscess has spread to the surrounding teeth, compromising their health.
+However, intraoral dental radiographs (dental X-rays) are required to definitively diagnose a tooth root abscess.
+Your veterinarian may refer you to a veterinary dental specialist who can confirm the tooth root infection and to determine if other teeth are involved.

 What is the treatment for a tooth root abscess?

 A tooth root abscess is a very painful condition and needs to be treated as soon as possible.
-Antibiotics will be prescribed to control the infection and either an anti-inflammatory and/or pain relief medication will be prescribed to help with soreness.
+Antibiotics will be prescribed to control the infection and either an anti-inflammatory and/or pain relief medication will be prescribed as well.
 Although this medical treatment will deal with the symptoms, it will not treat the underlying tooth injury.

-There are two options for treatment of the abscessed tooth.
-One option is a root canal treatment, which usually saves the tooth, and the other option is extraction.
+There are only two options for treatment of the abscessed tooth.
+One option is a root canal treatment, (standard endodontic therapy) which can preserve the structure of the tooth.
+The other option is extraction.

-If the abscessed tooth is extracted, your veterinarian will prescribe antibiotics and pain medications for a period of time, determined by the severity of the condition.
-Your cats may or may not require a change in diet during the post-operative recovery period.
-Once the gums have healed over, most cats can resume their regular diet and activity level.
+If the abscessed tooth is extracted, your veterinarian may prescribe antibiotics for a short period of time.
+Pain medication. will also be prescribed.
+Your cat may or may not require a change in diet during the post-operative recovery period.
+Once the gum tissue has healed, most cats can resume their regular diet and activity level.